diegopoza/docs/articles/what-to-do-once-the-user-is-logged-in/calling-an-external-idp-api.md

 The goal of this document is to show our recommended way to do it from a SPA/Native application.
 The basic flow the following:

 1. Create a client to interact with Auth0 Management API with `read:user_idp_tokens` scope granted
-2. Create a proxy api that will proxy the requests from your application to the IdP external API.
-This app will:
+2. Create a proxy api that will handle the request to the External IdP API.
+This api will:
     1. Validate your the request from your application
     2. Extract the user id from the request
     3. Execute the client credentials exchange to get a valid APIv2 access token